Leonard Cohen: 1960s and 1970s

 In 1973, when Egypt and Syria attacked Israel on the Yom Kippur day, Cohen arrived in Israel.
 He had no guitar, and intended to volunteer in some kibbutz for the harvest, though he had no solid plan.
 He was spotted in a Tel Aviv Pinati Café by Israeli musicians Oshik Levi, Matti Caspi and Ilana Rovina, who offered him to go together to Sinai to sing for Israeli soldiers.
 Even though he reportedly voiced "pro-Arab political views" before the war, he said after the war "I am joining my brothers fighting in the desert.
 I don't care if their war is just or not.
 I know only that war is cruel, that it leaves bones, blood and ugly stains on the holy soil."
-Cohen played his most-known songs to the troops: "Suzanne", "So Long Marianne", "Bird on the Wire", and his new song he called "Lover Lover Lover".
+Cohen played his best-known songs to the troops: "Suzanne", "So Long Marianne", "Bird on the Wire", and a new song he called "Lover Lover Lover".
 In Sinai, Cohen was introduced to the Major General Ariel Sharon, future Prime Minister of Israel.
 Cohen later described the improvised concerts:

 "We would just drop into little places, like a rocket site and they would shine their flashlights at us and we would sing a few songs.
 Or they would give us a jeep and we would go down the road towards the front and wherever we saw a few soldiers waiting for a helicopter or something like that we would sing a few songs.
 And maybe back at the airbase we would do a little concert, maybe with amplifiers.
 It was very informal, and you know, very intense."

 In 1974, Cohen released a new album, New Skin for the Old Ceremony, with songs inspired by the war.
 "Lover Lover Lover", was written and performed in Sinai.
 "Who By Fire", written reflecting on the war, takes its name from the Yom Kippur prayer the Unetaneh Tokef.
 Other songs inspired by the war are "Field Commander Cohen" and "There is a War".
 In 1976, Cohen said during the concert that his now famous song was written for "the Egyptians and the Israelis", though he wrote and performed the song for the Israeli soldiers during the war, and the song originally contained the lines "I went down to the desert to help my brothers fight".